sailfishdell/sailfish/domain/README.txt

         - Commands look up URI in registry and apply additional transforms/checks
         - GET/PUT/PATCH/POST/etc use the registry to customize behaviours

-QUESTION:
+QUESTION (COMPLETE):
-    how to figure out the CONFIGURE SELF problem?
+    (DONE) how to figure out the CONFIGURE SELF problem?
-    I think that for this, just match username against the name property (if either doesn't match, no property)
+    (NOPE) I think that for this, just match username against the name property (if either doesn't match, no property) (SOLUTION): When we set up login privs, if we see ConfigureSelf, change that to ConfigureSelf_${USERNAME}.
+When we attach privs to resources, if we see ConfigureSelf in the privilege map, change that to ConfigureSelf_${USERNAME}, based on the username listed in the resource.

 BASIC AUTH
     - look up against the accounts in account service